desertmonkey/RTDtestRST/docs/system-configuration/network-command-line-utility-nclu/index.rst

 To configure a new user group to use NCLU, add that group to the ``groups_with_edit`` and ``groups_with_show`` lines in the file.

-!!
-Use caution giving edit permissions to groups.
+.. note:: Use caution giving edit permissions to groups.
 For example, don't give edit permissions to the *tacacs* group.

 Restart the netd Service
 ========================